QOS: A Quantum Operating System: Background

+Quantum computers solve \textit{specific} computationally hard problems exponentially faster than classical computers by leveraging the quantum mechanics principles of \textit{superposition} and \textit{entanglement}.
+Specifically, the basic units of quantum computation are \textit{qubits}, which during quantum computation are both 0 and 1 at the same time (recall Schrodinger's cat experiment \cite{schrondigers-cat}), and when entangled, they can interact with each other even over large distances \cite{ma2012quantum}.

+To solve NP-hard problems (e.g., maximum-cut) with quantum computers, we use algorithms such as the Quantum Approximate Optimization Algorithm (QAOA) \cite{farhi2014quantum}.
+This algorithm is considered practical for today's quantum hardware capabilities and influential towards achieving quantum advantage \cite{riste2017demonstration}.

+\myparagraph{Foundational example} Figure \ref{fig:qaoa-background} shows how QAOA solves an example max-cut problem for an input graph \textbf{(a)}.
+First, the graph is encoded as a \textit{quantum circuit}.
+Quantum circuits comprise qubits and quantum gates, akin to logical gates in classical circuits (e.g. NOT, XOR), which are applied over time (from left to right).
+In the max-cut case, each graph vertex corresponds to a qubit and each edge to a 2-qubit gate in the circuit \textbf{(b)}.
+At the end of the circuit, we measure each qubit to read its value, which gives bitstrings as output.
+Notably, measurements collapse the superposition state to a definite binary value.

-Unlike classical circuits, which operate deterministically, quantum circuits are inherently probabilistic.
-The reason is that qubits exhibit quantum mechanical properties, such as \textit{superposition}.
-In the superposition state, the qubit is not 0 or 1, but it is \textit{both} simultaneously (recall Schrodinger's cat experiment \cite{schrondigers-cat}).
-Therefore, quantum gates also have probabilistic effects; we can't know the result until the final measurements (i.e., open the box and check the cat's state).
-To obtain a meaningful result, we execute the circuit in many trials (\textit{``shots''}), with each trial providing a specific bitstring from the qubit measurement.
-The solution of the quantum calculation is, therefore, a probability distribution over all possible bitstrings of the measured qubits (Figure~\ref{fig:qaoa-background} (c)).
+Since quantum mechanics is inherently probabilistic, the bitstring we get is truly random, but due to the algorithm structure, it follows a \textit{probability distribution}, which ultimately renders quantum computers useful.
+Thus, we execute the circuit in many trials (\textit{``shots''}), with each trial providing a specific bitstring from the qubit measurements.
+The solution of the quantum calculation is, therefore, a probability distribution over all possible bitstrings of the measured qubits, where high probability maps to the solution, while low ($\sim0$) does not represent a solution \textbf{(c)}.
+In our example, the bitstring \texttt{10001} represents the max-cut solution that contains the partitions \{a, d\} and \{b, c, e\} \textbf{(d)}.

-In our example, the result of the final execution of the quantum circuit gives a probability distribution that represents the solutions of the max-cut problem.
-High probability maps to the solution, while low ($\sim 0$) does not represent a solution.
-Figure \ref{fig:qaoa-background} (d) shows a solution for our example.
-It corresponds to the bitstring with the highest probability, \texttt{110010}, which means that we have measured $1$ for the qubits $q_0$, $q_1$, and $q_4$; therefore, a partition contains vertices $\{0,1,4\}$.